punkish/punkish/entries/G/GA/GAP/Gaps-Between-Your-Words/index.md

 ----

 I heard those words in different tongues
-They spoke of you to me
+They spoke of you to me,
-For what you didn't ever say
+For what you didn’t ever say
-I wonder what it'd be
+I wonder what it’d be

 The meaning in your messages
-I seek undoubtedly
+I seek undoubtedly,
 The gaps between your words remain
 The greatest mystery